Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Discussion

 \section{Discussion}

-The very sharp drop in magnetic susceptibility at $T$ = 322 K shown in Fig. \ref{Chi-T} suggests that the charge order transition occurs, which is consistent with the previous studies ($T_{\rm CO} \equiv$ 322 K ) \cite{RN99,RN100,RN77}.
-The clear peak in the susceptibility at 133 K indicates the development of the antiferromagentic (AFM) order ($T_{\rm N} \equiv$ 133 K ).
-At lower temperatures, another characteristic temperature can be defined by the temperature at which the susceptibility for ZFC and that for FC start showing deviation each other ($T^* \equiv$ 13 K).
-A spin-glass-like nature or weak ferromagnetism can explain this behavior.
+Below the $T_{\rm CO}$, a magnetic field is expected to suppress the CO state owing to an enhancement of the electron transfer probability through the alignment of the orientation of the spins of Mn ions \cite{RN102}.
+This kind of metamagnetic transition is usually understood as the field-induced CO melting in perovskite-type manganites \cite{RN102}.
+The field-induced CO melting accompanies the structural phase transition from the structure below $T_{\rm CO}$ to that above $T_{\rm CO}$, which is confirmed by the X-ray diffraction experiment under the pulsed high magnetic field in Pr$_{0.6}$Ca$_{0.4}$MnO$_3$ \cite{YHM2004}.
+In Bi$_{0.5}$Ca$_{0.5}$MnO$_3$, this structural transition was also confirmed by the X-ray diffraction experiment under the high magnetic field of up to 77 T at room temperature (around 300 K) \cite{AIkeda2022}.
+Therefore, the metamagnetic transition in Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ at room temperature observed in our work and S. Takeyama $et\ al$'s work \cite{RN131} can be understood as the field-induced CO melting.

-At a temperature below the $T_{\rm CO}$, it is expected that a magnetic field suppresses the CO state due to an enhancement of the electron transfer probability through the orientation of the spins of Mn ions.
-Actually, the metamagnetic transition at 293 K (and the temperatures above $T_{\rm N}$) is indicative of the charge order melting, which is consistent with the previous study qualitatively \cite{RN87}.
-Decreasing the temperature down to $T_{\rm N}$, the critical field shifts toward high field side and the hysteresis becomes large gradually.
-This behavior qualitatively consistent with the tendency of the rare earth manganites with perovskite-type structures \cite{RN97}.
-The highest critical field $B_{\rm c}^{\rm up}$ is higher than 100 T near $T_{\rm N}$, which means that the CO in Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ is more stable against magnetic field than that in rare earth manganese perovskites \cite{RN123,RN91,RN96}.
-The hysteresis widening becomes remarkable below $T_{\rm N}$.
-The phase transition is considered to be due to the CO melting even below $T_{\rm N}$ because the critical field is smoothly connected to those above $T_{\rm N}$.
+When the temperature is decreased from 293 K to 123 K, the critical field shifts toward the high-field side, and the hysteresis width gradually increases.
+This behavior is qualitatively similar to that of rare earth perovskite-type manganites \cite{RN97}.
+It is found that the highest critical field of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ is higher than 100 T near $T_{\rm N}$ (= 133 K).
+This means that the CO in Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ is more stable than that in rare earth perovskite-type manganites of similar Mn$^{3+}$/Mn$^{4+}$ ratio \cite{RN123,RN91,RN96}.
+The d$M$/d$B$ peak at $B_{\rm c}^{\rm up}$ is gradually smeared by decreasing the temperature and this smearing becomes remarkable below around $T_{\rm N}$.
+Furthermore, the peak at $B_{\rm c}^{\rm up}$ disappears below 70 K, although the peak at $B_{\rm c}^{\rm down}$ is clear (Fig. \ref{dMdB_S3_all}).

-The d$M$/d$B$ peak at $B_{\rm c}^{\rm up}$ becomes small quickly and disappears at least below 70 K as seen in Fig. \ref{dMdB_S3_all}, although the peak at $B_{\rm c}^{\rm down}$ appears clearly.
-As a result, the magnetization saturates without any anomaly ($M$ (140 T, 70 K) $\sim$ 3.5 $\mu_{\rm B}$ Mn$^{-1}$) at 70 K (Fig. \ref{MHs_S3}).
-The peak at $B_{\rm c}^{\rm down}$ also becomes small with decreasing temperature, but it remains even at the lowest temperature in this work (11 K).
-These experimental findings suggest that development of magnetic correlation at low temperatures strongly affects the field-induced CO melting process.
-In addition, a small metamagnetic transition appears around 10 T below $T_{\rm N}$, which is probably due to the spin flop coming from the weak magnetic anisotropy in the antiferromagnetic ordered state.